National Ice Hockey League

-The National Ice Hockey League (NIHL) is a set of professional ice hockey leagues administered by the English Ice Hockey Association.
+The National Ice Hockey League (NIHL) is a set of semi-professional ice hockey leagues administered by the English Ice Hockey Association.
 It is currently the second tier of British ice hockey, below the Elite Ice Hockey League.
 Formerly called the English National Ice Hockey League (ENIHL), it was renamed in 2012 to recognise the inclusion of several teams from Scotland and Wales.

 The English Ice Hockey Association announced a new structure of the men's senior league for the 2019/20 season, at a meeting of NIHL clubs in Warwickshire.
 A new ten-team division was approved to sit above the existing Division 1 in North and South, to be known as the National League.

 In the inaugural 2019–2020 season the National League comprised Basingstoke Bison, Bracknell Bees, Hull Pirates, Leeds Knights, MK Lightning, Peterborough Phantoms, Romford Raiders, Sheffield Steeldogs, Swindon Wildcats and Telford Tigers.
 There is no promotion to or relegation from the National League.

 Below the National League, the leagues are split into two regions, North and South, meaning teams do not have to travel long distances for away games.
 Each region has 2 divisions, with promotion and relegation between the divisions in each region.